Hosanna208/wireframing/README.md

 Including a search box in the top-right corner or a “Sign Up” form on the homepage.
 **Contribution**
 Functionality enhances usability and allows users to interact meaningfully with the site, achieving their goals efficiently.

+## Types of Wireframes
+- **Low-Fidelity Wireframes:** Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+They’re quick to create, inexpensive, and ideal at the very beginning of the design process for brainstorming, exploring alternatives and gathering early feedback.
+- **High-Fidelity Wireframes:** More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+They’re used later in the process when you’re refining design details, validating UI/UX, and handing off to development.

+## Framework in the attached Link
+Link to the wireframe: (https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw) Based on what’s visible: because the design appears to be a straightforward login page without heavy visual styling (plain fields for email/password, minimal branding), it suggests a low-fidelity wireframe.
+Its focus is on structure and functionality (input fields, button, links) rather than detailed visual design or branding polish.